carlreinke/nanobounce/README.txt

 The exit is marked with green circles; exiting anywhere else will result in doom for the ball.

-The ball can jump off walls if it is pushed in the direction opposite the wall.
+The ball can jump off walls if it is pushed in the opposite direction as it hits the wall.

+The rest is simple enough. :)

 ================================================================================
 Credits